RiyaGahlot/pizza-sales-analysis-using-SQL/README.md

 2) Calculate the total revenue generated from pizza sales.

-3)Identify the highest-priced pizza.
+3) Identify the highest-priced pizza.

-4)Identify the most common pizza size ordered.
+4) Identify the most common pizza size ordered.

-5)List the top 5 most ordered pizza types along with their quantities.
+5) List the top 5 most ordered pizza types along with their quantities.

-6)find the total quantity of each pizza category ordered.
+6) find the total quantity of each pizza category ordered.

-7)Determine the distribution of orders by hour of the day.
+7) Determine the distribution of orders by hour of the day.

-8)find the category-wise distribution of pizzas.
+8) find the category-wise distribution of pizzas.

-9)calculate the average number of pizzas ordered per day.
+9) calculate the average number of pizzas ordered per day.

-10)Determine the top 3 most ordered pizza types based on revenue.
+10) Determine the top 3 most ordered pizza types based on revenue.

-11)Calculate the percentage contribution of each pizza type to total revenue.
+11) Calculate the percentage contribution of each pizza type to total revenue.

-12)Analyze the cumulative revenue generated over time.
+12) Analyze the cumulative revenue generated over time.